TheGreatAxios/daydreams-facilitator/readme.md

 > **Warning**: This project is currently in alpha.
 APIs may change without notice and should not be used in production environments without thorough testing.

 A production-ready payment settlement service for the [x402 protocol](https://github.com/coinbase/x402).
-Built with Elysia and Node.js, it verifies cryptographic payment signatures and settles transactions on-chain for EVM (Base) and SVM (Solana) networks.
+Built with Elysia and Node.js, it verifies cryptographic payment signatures and settles transactions on-chain for EVM, SVM (Solana), and Starknet networks.

 ## Table of Contents